jjthomas/Fleet-Floorplanning/README.md

 Run `mvn package` in the Fleet-Floorplanning-RapidWright directory.

 Go to the Fleet repository.
 Install sbt.
-Edit `StreamingWrapperDriver` to generate a shell for the right number of cores (90 default) and core IO interface.
+Edit `StreamingWrapperDriver` to generate a shell for the desired number of cores (90 default) and core IO interface.
 You can also insert a core other than the default `Summer` (e.g. `Counter`).
 The inserted core determines the core IO interface of the shell.
 Then run `sbt "runMain edu.stanford.fleet.StreamingWrapperDriver"`.
 A file called `StreamingWrapper.v` should be produced that has both the shell RTL and core RTL.

 Go to Fleet-Floorplanning.
 Run the following commands to generate a shell with sockets for the specified number of cores and core IO interface.
 The socket floorplan (default for 90 cores) can be found in `floorplan.txt`.
 The `aws_build_dcp_from_cl_main.sh` command will take a while and should be sent to a job submission system if available.
 Watch for any errors in these or the below commands.